nixworks/public/news/2012/05/1/index.md

 ##### Massacre at Zelezarsko lake
 ### [Up to 20 people are arrested amid the investigation about last month's massacre at Zelezarsko lake in the Republic of Macedonia. ](/news/2012/05/1/up-to-20-people-are-arrested-amid-the-investigation-about-last-month-s-massacre-at-a1-2elezarsko-lake-in-the-republic-of-macedonia.md)
-_Context: Republic of Macedonia, massacre at Zelezarsko lake_
+_Context: massacre at Zelezarsko lake, Republic of Macedonia_

 ##### Dow Jones Industrial Average
 ### [The Dow Jones Industrial Average reaches a four-year high due to strong manufacturing figures and company earnings. ](/news/2012/05/1/the-dow-jones-industrial-average-reaches-a-four-year-high-due-to-strong-manufacturing-figures-and-company-earnings.md)